Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Wilderness Purification in Liberia

-Two and a half years in Liberia — a modern-day wilderness experience.
-The community strips away all that is false, forging its foundational covenants: plant-based living, cultural sovereignty, and unwavering faith.
+Two and a half years in Liberia, a modern-day wilderness experience.
+The community strips away all that is false, forging foundational covenants: plant-based living, cultural sovereignty, and unwavering faith.
+The early plant-based covenant begins here.

 1969

-The first five families reach Dimona in the Negev Desert in August 1969.
+In August, the first families reach Dimona in the Negev Desert.
 They arrive not as refugees but as a people reclaiming their heritage.
-Dimona becomes the seed of what will grow into a global community.
+Dimona becomes Dimona 1, the seed of what will grow into a global community across four continents.

 1977

 The community's first organic farm is established.
-Chemical-free farming begins — a living covenant with the earth that would evolve into a globally recognised model of sustainable, bio-organic agriculture.
+Chemical-free farming guided by Shemita (7-year field sabbatical), crop rotation, and intercropping, a living covenant with the earth that would become a globally recognised model of sustainable agriculture.

 1980